wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 3. Plugin Settings page

 == Changelog ==
+= 1.3.1 =
+* Fixed a WPML bug on admin.
+* Fixed Pin It button.
+* Added information about box visibility and option to show the box again.

 = 1.3 =
 * Added option to include social buttons (Facebook, Twitter, Google+, Pinterest, Stumbleupon, LinkedIN).